top of page

 HOPE Happens, 1990-1994

-Continuing to respond to the issues that impacted the shelter residents, Project HOPE Boston established new programs to address education, affordable housing, and childcare needs.
+Continuing to respond to the issues impacting the shelter residents, Project HOPE Boston establishes new programs to address education, affordable housing, and childcare needs.

-Working in collaboration with families and community partners, Project HOPE Boston further empowered families by providing career exploration, job development programs, and opportunities for higher education.
+Working in collaboration with local community partners, Project HOPE Boston continues to join forces with families pursuing ambitious new heights in life by providing career exploration, job development programs, and opportunities to access higher education.

 HOPE Builds, 2000-2006

-Project HOPE Boston built its green community building from the ground up and opened its doors in October 2006.
-The Community Building is its public site, where residents throughout the community took Adult Basic Education and ESOL classes, learned job readiness and resume writing skills, signed up for financial literacy and affordable housing workshops, and earned the credentials needed to start their own childcare business.
-The former convent on Magnolia Street is a private residence for eleven women and their children, and is also home to the Project HOPE Boston Children's Center.
+Project HOPE Boston builds its new, green Community Building from the ground up and opens its doors to the community in October 2006.
+Neighborhood residents take basic education and English for Speakers of Other Language (ESOL) classes, learn job readiness and resume writing skills, sign up for financial literacy and affordable housing workshops, and earn the credentials needed to start their own childcare business.
+The former convent on Magnolia Street is sustained as a private residence for eleven women and their children, and also remains home to the Project HOPE Boston Children's Center.

 HOPE for the Future, 2008-present

-Project HOPE Boston established the Ambassador’s Bureau in 2008 composed of current and former participants who want to develop their communication skills and use those skills to educate the community about issues of poverty and homelessness.
-Project HOPE Boston continues to work with families to develop stronger, more integrated programs to ensure they are on their path out of poverty.
+Project HOPE Boston establishes the Ambassador’s Bureau in 2008 composed of current and former participants who want to develop their communication skills and use those skills to educate the community about poverty and homelessness.
+Project HOPE Boston continues to work with families to develop stronger, more integrated programs that provide holistic support for families on their journey out of poverty.

 The History